Menu

 Commercial ApplicationTypical Mounting HeightRecommended FixtureWhy This Works Best

-Convention Centers / Exhibit Halls30-60 ftBothUFO High Bays provide high lumen output from tall mounting heights.
-Linear High Bays help improve uniformity across wide floor layouts when ceiling heights are under 40 ft
+Convention Centers / Exhibit Halls30-60 ftBothUFO high bays provide higher lumen output and better beam control at tall mounting heights.
+Linear high bays help improve uniformity across wide floor layouts when ceiling heights are under 40 ft

-Public Areas)25-60 ftBothUFO for height/throw; linear for wide uniform wash in concourses and large rectangular spans
+Public Areas25-60 ftBothUFO for height and throw; linear for wide, uniform wash in concourses and large rectangular spans

-Back-of-House Retail Storage18-30 ftUFODurability and strong downward output for pallet movement areas and impacts
+Back-of-House Retail Storage18-30 ftUFODurability and strong downward output make UFO fixtures a good choice for pallet movement areas and impact-prone zones

-Healthcare Central Supply / Logistics Areas18-30 ftLinearUniformity and visual comfort for high-frequency picking/packing tasks
+Healthcare Central Supply / Logistics Areas18-30 ftLinearUniformity and visual comfort support high-frequency picking and packing tasks

-Higher Education Field Houses (Non-Competition)25-50 ftUFOHigher impact tolerance, better performance at height, tighter beams where needed
+Higher Education Field Houses (Non-Competition)25-50 ftUFOHigher impact tolerance and better performance at height make UFO fixtures a strong fit

-Parking Garages (Covered / Indoors)10-18 ftLED canopy lightsMost garages use canopy/parking fixtures; use high bays only in unusually tall indoor structures
+Parking Garages (Covered / Indoors)10-18 ftLED canopy lightsMost garages use canopy or parking fixtures; use high bays only in unusually tall indoor structures

-Indoor Fulfillment Pick Modules (E-commerce)20-40 ftBothLinears over pick lanes and conveyors; UFOs for open bulk storage and high mounting zones
+Indoor Fulfillment Pick Modules (E-commerce)20-40 ftBothLinears over pick lanes and conveyors; UFOs for open bulk storage and higher mounting zones

 Industrial Applications